jcksnmiles/portfolio/README.md

 **ABOUT ME**

-I’ve had a few vastly different jobs (videography, ESL teaching) and decided it is time for a change! **I thirst for knowledge and new challenges.** I needed a profession that allow me **constantly self-develop** and **use my talent to find errors.** And that's how I changed my life, choosing to be a **software tester.**
+I’ve had a few vastly different jobs (videography, ESL teaching) and decided it's time for a change! **I thirst for knowledge and new challenges.** I knew I needed a profession that lets me **constantly develop myself** and **use my talent to find errors.** And that's how I changed my life, choosing to be a **delve into the world of QA.**

-**Why do I love being a software tester?** I can be the **guardian of software quality.** Testing is an endless opportunity to find typos, logical errors or functionalities that can work better and easier.
+**Why do I love being a software tester?**
+<br>I can be the **guardian of software quality.** Testing is an endless opportunity to find typos, logical errors, or functionalities that can work better.
 Another plus of being a tester is using my **creativity.** I always try to **find a new way to "break" something in the software or use it unusually.** As a tester, I can use my **empathy**.
 I always try to **put myself in someone else's shoes and look at software through their eyes.** I also care about other colleagues, so I try to write test cases so that the reproduction of the steps comes easily.

+The skills I've developed as an ESL teacher and videographer, such as attention to detail, communication, and problem-solving, align perfectly with the requirements of a QA tester.
+I'm hoping this new career path will ...

+I'm **excited** to transition into **Quality Assurance** because it taps into my strengths in **attention to detail, problem-solving, and clear communication.** My background as an ESL teacher and videographer has given me the ability to **stay organized** and **provide constructive feedback** – skills that I believe are essential for QA testing.

+**What really draws me to this field** is the challenge and satisfaction of ensuring high-quality software.
+I’m also looking for a role that offers flexibility and stability, allowing me to maintain a healthy work-life balance while continuing to grow in my career.
+I’m **eager to bring my curiosity and commitment** to quality to a QA team.

 **What are my skills?**
 During my training process, I have learned **SQL, Chrome DevTools, Jira, Confluence, Postman,** and **HTML/CSS and JavaScript** basics.